-When a starship and a bonus coincide in the same cell, the starship consumes the bonus (increasing the number of available missiles if it is a missile bonus, or getting more score if it is a point bonus).
+When a car and a bonus coincide in the same cell, the car consumes the bonus (increasing the number of available missiles if it is a missile bonus, the number of gas units if it is a gas bonus, or getting more score if it is a water bonus).
 Once a bonus is consumed, if possible it reappears on a random position outside the window.
-This random position is guaranteed to be previously empty and such that its surrounding square 5×5 is free from missiles or starships.
+This random position is guaranteed to be previously empty and such that its surrounding square 5×5 is free from missiles or cars.

 In the other possible cases of collision, when two elements coincide in the same cell both are destroyed.
-In particular, if one of the colliding elements is a missile shot by a starship of player A and the other element is a starship of a different player B, then A increases its score.
+In particular, if one of the colliding elements is a missile shot by a car of player A and the other element is a car of a different player B, then A increases its score.

-When a starship is killed, it regenerates if possible after a number of rounds, on a random position of the window.
-This random position is guaranteed to be previously empty and such that its surrounding square 5×5 is free from missiles, starships or asteroids.
-The number of available missiles is the same as before it died.
+When a car is killed, it regenerates if possible after a number of rounds, on a random position of the window.
+This random position is guaranteed to be previously empty and such that its surrounding square 5×5 is free from missiles, cars or tyres.
+The number of available missiles is the same as before it died and the gas units are determined by $initial_gas()$.

-As a final consideration regarding collisions, when in a round a starship (or a missile) moves from an initial cell to a final cell, in some cases it is considered that it also passes certain intermediate cells.
+As a final consideration regarding collisions, when in a round a car (or a missile) moves from an initial cell to a final cell, in some cases it is considered that it also passes certain intermediate cells.
 More specifically:

-- 1. When a starship moves from cell (i, j) to cell (i + 1, j + 1), it also passes through cells (i + 1, j) and (i, j + 1).
+- 1. When a car moves from cell (i, j) to cell (i + 1, j + 1), it also passes through cells (i + 1, j) and (i, j + 1).
 Similarly when it moves to cell (i 1, j + 1). - 2.
-When a starship (or a missile) moves from cell (i, j) to cell (i, j+2), it also passes through cell (i, j + 1). - 3.
-When a starship moves from cell (i, j) to cell (i + 1, j + 2), it also passes through cells (i, j + 1), (i + 1, j + 1), (i + 1, j) and (i, j + 2).
-Similarly when it moves to (i 1, j + 2). - 4.
+When a car (or a missile) moves from cell (i, j) to cell (i, j + 2), it also passes through cell (i, j + 1). - 3.
+When a car moves from cell (i,j) to cell (i+1,j+2), it also passes through cells (i,j+1), (i+1,j+1), (i+1,j) and (i,j+2).
+Similarly when it moves to (i-1,j+2). - 4.
 In the other cases it does not pass through intermediate cells.